From Childhood: La Bise is practically institutionalized In France

 It was nerve-wracking and it felt ridiculous to me.
 Although I had seen hundreds of people greet each other with a cheek kiss, I had no idea how or when to properly give a cheek kiss.
 How many do I give?
 Which cheek do you start with, the left or the right?
 Do you have to make that kissing sound when you cheek kiss?
 And so many more questions.

-Luckily I had amazing French friends who I was eventually comfortable enough with to ask my burning air cheek questions.
+Luckily I had amazing French friends who I was eventually comfortable enough to ask my burning air cheek questions.
 The answers I got were varied depending on who I asked but in general, there are some best practices that most French people follow.

 **NOTE: All of what I explain below is either from personal experience, research or advice given to me by my French friends here in France.